han16/shengtonghan.github.io/_pages/teaching.md

   * PH 702 An introduction to Biostatistics
   * PH 711 Intermediate Biostatistics
   * PH 718 Data Management and Visualization in R
-  * PH 722 An introduction to Bayesian Statistics
+  * PH 722 An introduction to Bayesian Statistics (developed)